FAQs

 Who hosts the podcast?

-The show is hosted by Indra Klavins, a coach, mediator, and longtime operations leader with 15+ years supporting teams across tech, product, design, and engineering.
-Indra’s work centers on making invisible work visible, elevating the people who hold everything together, and helping individuals navigate the “messy middle” of work and career.
+The show is hosted by Indra Klavins — organizational strategist, keynote speaker, and certified mediator with almost twenty years of experience helping leaders navigate restructuring, rapid growth, and forced team integrations.
+Indra's work centers on making invisible work visible, elevating the people who hold everything together, and helping individuals and organizations navigate the messy middle of work and change.

 Who is the podcast for?